College hockey talk; Shinder on college football; Wawrow previews Chiefs-Bills; Healey on Mets, Yankees

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott is joined by Gazette sportswriter Mike MacAdam as they discuss...
+On the next edition of “The Parting Schotts Podcast” that will be posted today, host and Associate Sports Editor Ken Schott discusses the coronavirus...

 Listen